-Black Bottle is a great little bar that serves a bunch of small plates ranging from ahi tuna tacos to smoked tea duck along with some great cocktails.
+Black Bottle is a great little bar that serves a bunch of small plates such as smoked tea duck along with some great cocktails.
 But way in the back, they have a room you can book if you’re trying to organize something like a team Happy Hour.
 Expect a nice mingling session with your coworkers in this dimly-lit room with lightbulbs hanging from the ceiling.

-Ba Bar is one of the best Vietnamese restaurants in town - and at the University District location, you can reserve the back room for up to 50 people.
-There’s a $1,500 food and drink minimum for dinner on weekends, and the price is slightly less than that (around $1,000) if you book lunch or a weekday.
+Ba Bar is one of the best Vietnamese restaurants in town—and at the University District location, you can reserve the back room for up to 50 people.
+There’s a $2,000 food and drink minimum for dinner on weekends, and the price is slightly less than that ($1,500) if you book lunch or a weekday.

 Book Liberty’s back room for when you want to have a big-group sushi dinner on Capitol Hill.
 It’s also a great option for a birthday party since the big room has sofas, fun cocktails, and excellent spicy tuna rolls.

 Purple Café and Wine Bar